emekaadaba/EV-LV-Network-Impact-Assessment/README.md

 - J. Quirós-Tortós, L. F. Ochoa and B. Lees, "A statistical analysis of EV charging behaviour in the UK," *IEEE PES ISGT Latin America*, 2015. ([IEEE Xplore](https://ieeexplore.ieee.org/document/7381196))
 - My Electric Avenue / Electric Nation customer trial data.

-**All other MATLAB code in this repository is original work by the student (ID: 11437384).** All submitted software complies with the University of Manchester's regulations on academic integrity.
+**All other MATLAB code in this repository is original work.** All submitted software complies with the University of Manchester's regulations on academic integrity.

 ## Licence